eyrockscript/dummy-creds/PRIVACY_POLICY.md

 ## Permissions

 The extension requests minimal permissions:
-- **Active Tab**: Used only to display the extension popup when clicked.
+- **Active Tab (activeTab)**: Used only to display the extension popup when clicked.
 We do not access or modify webpage content.
+- **Tabs (tabs)**: Allows basic access to browser tab information for proper extension functionality.
+No webpage content is accessed or modified.

 ## Data Security